 Zoning Amendments Relative to Coastal Community Building Height, Character and Resiliency

-On February 25, 2019, the Town Council will consider proposed amendments to the Zoning Ordinance relative to coastal community building height, character and resiliency.
+On February 25, 2019, the Town Council enacted amendments to the Zoning Ordinance relative to coastal community building height, character and resiliency.
 The amendments propose the creation of two (2) Overlay Districts - the Coastal Resiliency Overlay District, and the Special Flood Hazard Overlay District - and the adoption of related language and standards.

-To view the proposed Zoning Ordinance text, please click here.
+To view the enacted Zoning Ordinance text, please click here.

 (click the >> in the upper left corner of the map to view the legend)